Falling stars: Astros big hitters stuck in World Series skid

 Altuve, whose home run and double sparked a 7-2 win in Game 2, dropped to 2 for 13 in the series with six strikeouts.
 Correa is stuck at 1 for 10, and Bregman is mired at 1 for 9.

-Yordan Alvarez, who pounded Red Sox pitching in becoming MVP of the AL Championship Series, is struggling at 1 for 8.
+Yordan Alvarez, who pounded Boston pitching in becoming MVP of the AL Championship Series, is struggling at 1 for 8.

 “Well, you count on those guys, but no one can hit all the time.
 You get spoiled by the fact that they’re hitting almost daily.
 Again, I keep referring to the law of averages,” Baker said.
 “The more those guys get out, the more they’re one at-bat away from a hot streak.
 That’s how hitters think.”